Reference 06 — User data packing into the graph¶

 10–100 Gb/s inter-host |

-10 Gb/s realistic |
+~10 Gb/s |

-LAN with regular NICs |
+LAN with ordinary NICs |

 ~1 Mb/s |

-Don’t even try for GB/s ADCs |
+Not viable for GB/s ADCs |

-High-speed camera + LIDAR with synchronization¶
+High-speed camera and LIDAR with synchronization¶

 Two independent streams, common timestamp domain, subscriber joins by timestamp.